 12. And Even More

 While the colors are cooler and don’t scream at you the seemingly random placement of the tiles offers a bit of whimsy to mislead the user where the size is concerned.
+Using colored tiles doesn’t mean that you have to use bright or warm colors; cool colors work just as well when it comes to drawing the eye to just those and giving the impression of a large room.
+Cool tones can be soothing, so play with those in basement bathrooms.

 13. Make It A Cave